litestar-org/.github/CONTRIBUTING.md

 ### Writing and running tests

 Tests should be contained within the `tests` directory, and follow the same directory structure as the main package.
-If you are adding a test case, it should be located within the correct submodule of `tests`.
-E.g. tests for `starlite/utils/sync.py` reside in `tests/utils/test_sync.py`.
+If you are adding a test case, it should be located within the correct submodule of `tests`. (e.g., tests for `starlite/utils/sync.py` should go in in `tests/utils/test_sync.py`.)

-If the repository you are working on includes a `Makefile` you have access to includes several commands for running tests:

-- `make test` to run tests located in `tests`
-- `make test-examples` to run tests located in `docs/examples/tests`
-- `make test-all` to run all tests
-- `make coverage` to run tests with coverage and generate a html report

 If not, you are able to manually run `poetry run pytest` or `pytest tests/`

 More information on `pytest` is available [here](https://docs.pytest.org/en/7.1.x/how-to/usage.html).

 ## Creating a new release
 > This section applies to repository maintainers only.